What is fibrous dysplasia?

 How is fibrous dysplasia treated?

-Specific treatment for fibrous dysplasia will be determined by your doctor based on:
+Specific treatment for fibrous dysplasia will be determined by your healthcare provider

 - Your age, overall health, and medical history